ItzSaza/NDIP/README.md

 initialize the nodejs package (if starting out fresh):
 ----------------------------------------------------------------
-package is already created so don't do this on the files on the github repo, however if you are starting out fresh, do the following
+package is already created so don't do this on the files on the github repo,

+however if you are starting out fresh, do the following...

+open a blank folder in vs code and open a new terminal
+type the following
+`npm init`
-open a blank folder and type "cmd" on the search bar and enter type the following npm init give it all test values
+give it all test values

 example:
 package name: (dump1) dumpp
 version: (1.0.0)
 description: testestestestestestesetsetstestestes
 entry point: (index.js)
 test command:
 git repository:
 keywords:
 author:
 license: (ISC)
 type: (commonjs)
 is this OK?(yes)

-> this will create a package.json
+> this will create a package.json on the folder

 > install these services: